Fashion Merchandising Schools: Questions and Answers About Fashion Training & Careers

 6. What Is the Typical Fashion Marketing Salary?

 The fashion industry offers the potential for good earnings, especially once you have built up your experience and expertise.
 Take a look at the average and top-end annual salaries for the fashion careers listed below.
-(The figures are based on 2018 data unless otherwise noted.)***
+(The figures are based on 2018 data from the Occupational Employment Statistics program.)

 - Fashion marketing specialists with retail clothing stores—$59,800 / more than $97,210